School for Life

 Signature courses include areas that are not specifically linked to a vocation and focus on the 21st Century learner skills and attributes to meet the requirements of the graduate profile and empower students as global citizens of the future.
 These courses that are undertaken by all UPES undergraduate and select graduate students from specific disciplines.

 Life Skill courses are those which allow students to upskill into University learning styles and pick additional skills with a focus on enhanced employability and communication, along with management and professional skills, including critical thinking, problem solving and creativity.

-Apart from the above, students are also expected to be a part of a wide variety individually- selected co-curricular and extra-curricular activities for the duration of their learning years at the University.
-Participation in these activities under the guidance of faculty from the School for Life is a mandatory non- credit based requirement for the all-round development of the learners.
-It is believed that participation in such activities builds character and give a sense of individual.
+Apart from the above, students are also expected to be a part of a wide variety of individually- selected co-curricular and extra-curricular activities for the duration of their learning years at the University.
+Participation in these activities under the guidance of faculty from the School for Life is a mandatory non-credit-based requirement for the tall-around development of the learners.
+It is believed that participation in such activities builds character and gives a sense of individuality.

 What is Srijan Social Internship?

 Srijan Social Internships are full-time, 8-week-long internships with social sector organisations.
 These internships are offered as part of School for Life at UPES.
 These internships are for all first-year students at UPES.
 Through these internships, the students will get exposed to a variety of social sector challenges that our society is facing and find ways to overcome them.
 In the process, they will build empathy and learn valuable leadership skills which will be useful in both work and life.